Motorcycle Accident Lawyer in Washington, DC

 Motorcycle riders face the highest risks of suffering injuries and death during accidents.
 Statistics show that motorcycle riders suffer injuries in 98% of accidents that involve cars or trucks.
-Even when motorcycle accidents involve only riders, the results can be devastating.
+Even when motorcycle accidents involve only riders, the results can be devastating, causing catastrophic injuries.

+Most motorcycle accidents occur due to driver error and negligence.
+However, many other factors can contribute to an accident.
 Some of the most common causes of motorcycle accidents include:

 - Road departures and hazardous road conditions